What is bariatric or weight loss surgery?

 Is it unhealthy to lose weight rapidly after WLS?

-Dr. Hidalgo likes to answer this question by asking another question: “Is it healthy to be 100 pounds overweight?”
+The Bariatric Surgical Team at Weight Loss Team in Puerto Vallarta Mexico likes to answer this question by asking another question: “Is it healthy to be 100 pounds overweight?”
 The rapid weight loss experienced after WLS is extremely gratifying psychologically and physically.
 If you eat properly, making sure you get enough protein, there should be no ill effects from it.

 Is there any limit on how heavy one can be to have weight loss surgery?